vmware-archive/vsphere-storage-for-docker/docs/misc/docker-volume-auth-proposal.v1_2.md

 Introduction
 ============

-Currently the Docker volume driver for vSphere allows any container on any VM with access to any datastore to create, mount, and delete volumes at will.
+Currently the vSphere Docker Volume Service allows any container on any VM with access to any datastore to create, mount, and delete volumes at will.
 There are no limits to the size of the volumes that can be created or quotas for datastore usage for container volumes.
 Also, all Docker engines can see and use any volume on any datastore.
 This lack of access control takes the management of storage out of the hands of the IT administrator and puts it in the hands of the developer.
-This is a worrying proposition to many IT admins, and since they are the ones that must allow deployment of the driver and its associated host agent, we must allow them to regain control with proper enforcement mechanisms that limit damage due to malfeasance or mistake.
+This is a worrying proposition to many IT admins, and since they are the ones that must allow deployment of the service and its associated host agent, we must allow them to regain control with proper enforcement mechanisms that limit damage due to malfeasance or mistake.

 In order to further ease the management burden on vSphere administrators, we want to provide them with a way to manage permissions across hosts, datastores, and VMs from a single central location.
 We also want to maintain existing workflows and embrace existing solutions to both ease development and enhance the comfort of the user.
 The standard way to centrally manage resources and permissions in the vSphere universe is via vCenter.
 Our goal then is to provide a solution that enables configuration of access controls via vCenter, while maintaining the flexibility to allow granular enough permissions to satisfy container use cases on vSphere datastores.